 The HERO (2018) is GoPro’s new entry-level camera, and it has a stripped-down set of features to make it both inexpensive and also easy to use.
 If you compare it to one of the higher models such as the GoPro HERO6 Black, you’ll find that the HERO (2018) has far fewer options for shooting video.
 But the options that it does have are likely to be good fits for many users who have relatively straightforward needs or want something simple, and especially those who are looking to share their footage online.

 So here’s a rundown of the video modes that are available in the GoPro HERO (2018).

 GoPro HERO (2018) Video Resolutions and Framerates

 The HERO has a vastly simplified offering in terms of video resolutions and framerate.
-There are two framerates: 1080p and 1440p.
-For each of those there are four possible framerate options (60fps and 30fps in NTSC mode and 50fps and 25fps in PAL mode).
+There are two video resolutions available: 1080p and 1440p.
+For each of those, there are four possible framerate options (60fps and 30fps in NTSC mode and 50fps and 25fps in PAL mode).

 The 1080p mode has the standard HD aspect ratio of 16:9 that we’re used to with HD video and modern TVs.
 On the GoPro HERO, shooting in 1080p also gives you more options for selecting the field of view (more on that below).

 Here’s how the resolutions compare.
 You can click on the image to open a full-size version if you want to see a 1:1 version.

 There are three fields of view available when shooting video on the HERO, but they’re not all available in all video modes.